abdializ/abdializ/content/books.md

    <p>When I first read this book, I thought it was brilliant—strategic, insightful, and dangerously effective.
 But over time, I came to see it for what it truly is: a cold, calculated guide to power, often at the expense of morality.
 Some laws are undeniably useful, and when applied wisely, they can give you an edge in life.
 But the book itself?
 It's ruthless, even sinister at times.
 Still, I can't deny its impact.
 A solid 7.9/10—powerful, but not something I'd live by. </p>
    </div>

----

-*Note: Books with gold/blue coloring have detailed blog posts.
-Books marked with ** have quick thoughts.*

 <style>
 /* Books with blog posts - gold in dark mode, blue in light mode */